cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 Calling functions stored in other processors is a feature which brings two main benefits to Mindcode:

 1. Possibility to break a large program into several pieces stored in multiple processors, effectively surpassing the 1000 instruction limit per program.
 2. Means to call remote functions asynchronously, resulting in parallel processing.

 ## Architecture

-Processor which accesses other processor's variables or functions is called _main processor_.
+The processor which accesses other processor's variables or functions is called _main processor_.
 The processor which contains these variables and functions is called _remote processor_.
 A main processor can use multiple remote processors, but each remote processor can be used by at most one main processor.
-Furthermore, a remote processor can act as a main processor to another remote processor.
-Processors can therefore be arranged into an oriented graph - a tree (in the sense of graph theory - the root is the main processor, which starts and controls the execution over the entire processor tree).
+Furthermore, a remote processor can act as a main processor towards another remote processor.
+Processors can therefore be arranged into an oriented graph - a tree (in the sense of graph theory, the root is the main processor, which starts and controls the execution over the entire processor tree).

 The execution of the entire distributed program starts with the topmost main processor (there's always just one), while the other remote processors wait until a remote call is initiated from their respective main processor.
-Both main processor and the remote processors wait until their respective linked processors are initialized.
+Both the main processor and the remote processors wait until their respective remote processors are initialized.

 To successfully run a distributed program in Mindustry World, all necessary processors with their code need to be built.
 The easiest way to do so is to create a schematics (using [Schemacode](SCHEMACODE.markdown)) containing all the processors, properly linked, and their code.

 Code for each processor in a distributed system is compiled separately from a standalone source code.
 When using the command-line compiler, each source code would typically be stored in a separate file.
-It is also possible to include all processors and their code in a single Schematics file, which can be compiled by the web application.
+It is also possible to include all processors and their code in a single Schematic Definition File, which can be compiled by both the web application and the command-line processor.

-A remote processor can act as a main processor to another remote processor.
-Processors can therefore be arranged into an oriented graph - a tree (in the sense of graph theory - the root is the main processor, which starts and controls the execution over the entire processor tree).
+## Module signatures

+During compilation, a CRC64 value based on all remote function declarations is computed for each module.
+Function name, call type, return type, parameter names, types and modifiers are included in the calculation.
+Additionally, the version number of the remote call protocol is appended to the text representation of the CRC64 value.

+A remote processor is successfully initialized only when the signature stored in the remote processor matches the signature expected by its main processor.
+This ensures that the remote code won't be called if it is not compatible with the main processor.
+If any remote method's signature is altered, or remote methods are added or removed from the module, the signature changes, and the code in the processor that binds to the remote processor needs to be recompiled too.

 ## Remote processors code